 Some frame bags are made with lighter-duty water proof zippers.
 However the durability advantages of a heavier duty zipper, even though it is not fully waterproof outweigh the advantages of a weaker water proof zippers.

-Frame bags are attached with straps, bolts or cords.
-While straps are the most common way to go, bolt on setup are becoming increasingly common for a cleaner fit, though this style will only work with bags made for specific bikes whether bulk produced or custom.
-Cord closures on the top tube are a cool looking solution as well.
+Frame bags are attached with straps, bolts or cords or some combination of these methods.
+While straps are the most common way to go, bolt on setup are becoming increasingly common for a cleaner fit.
+Cord closures on the top tube are a great looking solution as well.

-Bike specific frame bags are made to fit specific bicycles.
-Meanwhile non-bike specific framebags fit a variety of bicycles.
-An example of non-bike specific is Revelate Designs Ranger which is designed to fit common mountain bike geometries.
-And the Revelate Designs Ripio which is designed for common road (& gravel) bike geometries.
+Meanwhile cross-compatible frame bags fit a much wider variety of bicycles.
+A great example of a cross-compatible frame bag is the Revelate Designs Ranger which is designed to fit common mountain bike geometries.
+Another example is the Revelate Designs Ripio which is designed for common road (& many gravel) frame geometries.

-For some bicycles, neither of these options will work that well.
-In these cases, custom frame is the way to go.
-Custom frame bags are commonly the only option for full suspension bikes and are often the way to go for any uncommon style of frame.
+For some bicycle frames, especially most full-suspension frames, there is not a readily available option that will fit well and a custom frame bag is generally the best way to go.
 Getting a custom frame bag for ones bike not only is a way to get a perfect fit, it also can be a great way to get a bag with a variety of other custom features built in to your needs.

 Matching Up a Frame Bag to Your Bicycle